Kundalini Yoga as taught by Yogi Bhajan

 MORE KUNDALINI YOGA KRIYAS

 A) Come into chair pose (see below): knees bent, back parallel to the ground, hands grasping the heels firmly.
 Keep the spine straight.
 The head looks down.
-As shown in (A) below, turn head to the left shoulder and say WHAHE.
+As shown in (A) below, turn head to the left shoulder and say WAHE.
 Turn head to the right shoulder and say GURU.
-Alternate at a moderate pace to make a continuous sound current: WHAHE GURU WHAHE GURU WHAHE GURU.
+Alternate at a moderate pace to make a continuous sound current: WAHE GURU WAHE GURU WAHE GURU.
 Continue for 3 minutes.